Cardinal Health, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the analysis, here is a 12-month outlook for Cardinal Health (CAH):
+Based on the provided analysis, the 12-month outlook for Cardinal Health (CAH) is cautious.

 Wall Street Consensus